On this page

 Compounded semaglutide: a critical safety distinction

 Compounded semaglutide is not the same as FDA-approved semaglutide.
-The FDA has documented 520 adverse event reports for compounded semaglutide (as of April 30, 2025), including approximately 10 deaths and 100 hospitalizations — primarily from dosing errors.
+As of May 21, 2026, the FDA had received more than 1,700 adverse-event reports tied to compounded semaglutide and tirzepatide combined, many from dosing errors with multidose vials — and the true number is likely higher because state-licensed pharmacies are not required to report.[25]
+(An earlier April 2025 snapshot of 520 reports for compounded semaglutide alone included roughly 10 deaths and 100 hospitalizations.)[13]
 Compounded products may use different salt forms (semaglutide sodium, semaglutide acetate) with unknown pharmacological equivalence.
-In February 2026, the FDA declared the national semaglutide shortage officially ended, tightening compounding restrictions.[13]
+In February 2026, the FDA declared the national semaglutide shortage officially ended, tightening compounding restrictions.

 Key differences between FDA-approved and compounded semaglutide: